Infinidat/infi.clickhouse_orm/docs/class_reference.md

 Returns a copy of this queryset that includes only rows matching the conditions.
 Add q object to query if it specified.

+#### final()

+Adds a FINAL modifier to table, meaning data will be collapsed to final version.
+Can be used with `CollapsingMergeTree` engine only.

 #### group_by(*args)